 The beauty of the flowers and the smell of the incense is a lasting memory from my trip to Bali!

 After our two nights in Sanur we caught a boat to Nusa Lembongan.
+You can read more about Nusa Lembongan here.
 The ferry area is a bit chaotic and you may have to wait to get on a boat.
 You should definitely book ahead and get to the dock area early!
 I would recommend Scoot Cruises as they provided great service on our return trip back from Nusa Lembongan.

 Nusa Lembongan was a lovely place to spend a couple of days.
 It is still a bit off the beaten track and therefore has a laid back feel to it.
 We stayed there for three nights and enjoyed every minute of it!
-Our accommodation was at Alam Nusa Huts and Spa which was within walking distance of Mushroom Bay where the boats dock.
+Our accommodation was within walking distance of Mushroom Bay where the boats dock.

 Alam Nusa was the cutest place I have ever stayed in!
 The staff always greeted us with a smile and a hello, and they always made sure we had everything we needed.
 The bungalows are adorable and there is a small restaurant where breakfast is served, as well as a spa on the property where you can treat yourself.
 The private outside bathrooms are lovely with stone flooring and wooden walls.